1845 E Rand Rd Ste 200

 Restorative Dentistry Treatments

 There are several common treatments used in restorative dentistry.
-Your dentist will recommend the best option based on your tooth condition, your bite, your goals, and your budget.
+Your dentist will recommend the best option based on your tooth condition, bite, goals, and budget.

 • Dental Fillings: Fillings are used to repair teeth with cavities or minor damage.
 The decayed part of the tooth is removed, and the space is filled with a durable material.
 Many patients choose tooth-colored fillings because they blend in with the natural tooth.